 Citi Executive / AAdvantage World Elite MasterCard

 Despite some highly publicized financial challenges, American has maintained a network of more than three dozen reliable Admiral's Club locations across the United States.
-With help from partners British Airways and Qantas, AA can offer Citi Executive World Elite MasterCard customers free access to over 50 airport lounges worldwide.
+With help from partners British Airways and Qantas, AA can offer Citi Executive World Elite MasterCard customers membership and access to nearly 40 Admirals Club airport lounges worldwide.
 Your membership includes lounge access for your family or up to two unrelated guests on your itinerary.

 A $450 annual fee also entitles you to cardholder benefits such as expert concierges who can help you make travel bookings and restaurant reservations, while customer service agents stand by assist with price protection and retail purchase protection claims.
 AAdvantage bonus miles can make booking flights on American more cost effective, even if they're not always the cheapest deals.

 Visa Black Card from Barclaycard US